aaanh/uni-hwk/f2020/coen_243/project/README.md

 ~/path/to/project> $ make
 ```

--   Note: On \[L\]inux systems, you might need to make those binaries executable by:
+-   Note: On Linux/Unix systems, you might need to make those binaries executable by:

 ```
 ~/path/to/project/bin> $ chmod +x [output filename] or # chmod +x [output filename]